-PRINCIPLE C PRINCIPLE D PRINCIPLE E Defining outcomes in terms of Determining the interventions Developing capacity and capability sustainable, economic, social and necessary to optimise the achievement environmental outcomes of intended outcomes The Police and Crime Commissioner All new areas of business require a formal The Force works closely with the College publishes a four year Police and Crime business case to be submitted.
-These of Policing to ensure we maximise our Plan which is refreshed annually.
-This is business cases go through an internal investment in officers and staff. informed by the Strategic Policing approval process within the force before This will include the apprenticeship Requirement, strategic assessments of sign off by the Chief Constable or scheme for new recruits and further the force and local partners combining Commissioner depending on the value or development of officers aspiring into into the Police and Crimes Needs public interest. senior ranks. assessment and reflective of emerging priorities for policing in Nottinghamshire.
-The same is true of business cases We have worked with local authority relating to Tri-Force and Regional partners in the training and development This plan is used to direct the resources collaborations.
-The approval process is of CIPFA qualified staff and will continue of the Commissioner and Chief slightly different in that groups of officers to identify other joint training schemes Constable.
-It informs the revenue budget form layers of approval (e.g. Operation wherever possible. on where resources are most needed and group, DCC Board, CFO Board, CC Board the Capital investment programme to and PCC Board).
-The end result is the After several years of not recruiting staff identify the priority needs for investment. same with the PCCs signing off the final and officers the focus will be on ensuring business cases. new recruits are well trained and capable.
-The Capital investment must meet the requirements of the prudential code in that they must be affordable.
+PRINCIPI F C PRINCIPLE D PRINCIPI F F Developing capacity and capability Defining outcomes in terms of Determining the interventions necessary sustainable, economic, social and to optimise the achievement of intended environmental outcomes outcomes The Police and Crime Commissioner publishes All new areas of business require a formal The Force works closely with the College of a four year Police and Crime Plan which is business case to be submitted.
+These business Policing to ensure we maximise our investment refreshed annually.
+This is informed by the in officers and staff. cases go through an internal approval process Strategic Policing Requirement, strategic within the force before sign off by the Chief This will include the apprenticeship scheme for assessments of the force and local partners Constable or Commissioner depending on the new recruits and further development of officers combining into the Police and Crimes Needs value or public interest. aspiring into senior ranks.
+Assessment and reflective of emerging priorities The same is true of business cases relating to for policing in Nottinghamshire.
+We have worked with local authority partners in Tri-Force and Regional collaborations.
+The the training and development of CIPFA qualified approval process is slightly different in that This plan is used to direct the resources of the staff and will continue to identify other joint Commissioner and Chief Constable.
+It informs groups of officers form layers of approval (e.g. training schemes wherever possible.
+Operation group, Deputy Chief Constable Board, the revenue budget on where resources are most needed and the Capital investment Chief Finance Officer Board, Chief Constable After several years of not recruiting staff and programme to identify the priority needs for Board and Police and Crime Commissioner officers the focus will be on ensuring new Board).
+The end result is the same with the investment. recruits are well trained and capable.
+Police and Crime Commissioners signing off the The Capital investment must meet the final business cases. requirements of the prudential code in that they must be affordable.
 There are regular reports in compliance with the code during the year.